 At the London 2012 Olympic Games, we worked alongside 10,000 busy colleagues from around the world in an Olympic Park built with a £9.3 billion budget.
 We liaised with LOCOG on the media facilities on offer, some of our members worked behind the scenes in the press offices, and one of our number served as media liaison for the British Olympic Association.

 The SJA has been involved with the organisers of the Glasgow Commonwealth Games, the rugby World Cups (in both codes) and world championships in a variety of sport, advising on a range of issues, from accreditation to facilities on offer to our members and colleagues.

 The SJA website tries to reflect the changes in our business in its daily news coverage, while also supporting the organisation’s ever-increasing range of activities.

 The SJA’s major awards ceremonies each year are the SJA British Sports Awards, first staged in 1949 and therefore the oldest sports awards in Britain, with the Sportsman, Sportswoman and Team of the Year selected by a vote of SJA members; and our SJA British Sports Journalism Awards, where we recognise excellence in our own profession.

 We issue email updates to our members covering the Association’s activities and the latest news in sports journalism.
 We also provide training and careers advice and act as consultants to the organisers of major sporting events on media requirements.

-Membership of the SJA embraces all branches of the business, but is still strictly restricted to British-based professional journalists.
-Students, PRs and others who are interested in SJA membership but perhaps do not quite fulfil all the requirements are invited to apply for associate membership.
+Membership of the SJA embraces all branches of the business, but is largely restricted to British-based professional sports writers, photographers and broadcasters.

 We are also the exclusive gate-keepers in Britain of the coveted AIPS card.
 AIPS, the international federation of national sports associations, enjoys close relationships with governing bodies like FIFA, UEFA, and the IAAF and is recognised all over the world, especially in Europe.
 The only way to join AIPS is via the SJA.